Tesleemoduola/Heart-Disease-Prediction-Using-Health-Indices/README.md

-# Customer Product Review Sentiment Analysis
+# Heart Disease Prediction Using Health Indices

 ![Image of the Project](image_1.jpg)